 International relations

-UTBM is committed to developing strong and sustainable relations with partner universities all around the world.
+UTBM is committed to developing strong and sustainable relations with its more than 250 partner universities all around the world.
 Sharing knowledge and promoting higher education within an international perspective is one of UTBM’s priorities.

 Therefore, UTBM takes part in various European and non-European exchange and research programs to facilitate student and faculty mobility, to give international students and teaching staff the opportunity to visit our university, and to contribute to the development of higher education.